 The first reason why we don’t top trees, is that trees use leaf surface areas to photosynthesize sunlight to produce the food and energy they need.
 When you remove a large area of leaves, it inhibits photosynthesis and threatens the tree’s health.
 In a desperate attempt to feed itself, the tree sprouts suckers that grow three times as fast but have only one-third the strength of normal branches.

 Flat-topping cuts produce brutal wounds that never properly close, which allows water to pool.
 It also allows decay and insects to attack the tree from the top down.
 The central rotting process begins within each growth ring.
 The situation becomes increasingly more dangerous as new growth above the decayed area gets heavier.
 High winds and heavy snow often break these weak branches.

 Makes Trees Weaker

 Many topped trees will die.
-Those that don’t, suffer structural damage that makes them more likely to lose limbs and branches during winter snow, summer storms
+Those that don’t, suffer structural damage that makes them more likely to lose limbs and branches during winter snow, summer storms, and high winds.

 Creates Faster Root Growth

 Root growth is not slowed by tree topping.
 In fact, it can make roots grow faster causing more risk to your property.
 If you are concerned about damage to foundations, sidewalks, driveways, pipes, and so forth, ask a Certified Arborist about proper root training and pruning.

 If your tree has already been topped, it should be examined by a certified arborist to determine the best course of action.
 If the tree can be saved, the arborist can use remedial measures, such as correcting the topping cuts.

 A tree wound triggers a reaction that signals the tree to form boundaries around the wounded area.
 This is called compartmentalization of decay in trees, and it is the tree’s first line of defense against decay and insect infestation.
 When topping cuts have been properly corrected, the tree forms a cambium ring that closes around the wounds.
 This helps the tree in defending against decay and insect infestation.